Image: Shutterstock

 - Start with dying the pasta in fun colors.

-- Cut yarn for your kid’s necklaces, add duck tape to one end to make threading easier, and tie a pasta noodle to the other end so it doesn’t slide off when the kids add the other pasta noodles.
+- Cut yarn for your kid’s necklaces, add duct tape to one end to make threading easier, and tie a pasta noodle to the other end so it doesn’t slide off when the kids add the other pasta noodles.

 - Set up art stations for your little ones by using pallets covered with tablecloths.
 Display the colorful pasta in trays and let your kids find the yarn in a bowl.